Pressure washing is more dangerous than many people realise.

 4. Avoid Pressure Washing Around People and Pets: If you’re pressure washing around the house, be sure to do it away from people and pets.
 Dogs may be curious about the pressure washer, and accidentally spraying your dog can lead to serious injuries.

-5. Treat Pressure Washing Wounds Quickly: Pressure washing wounds are more serious than many people realize.
+5. Treat Pressure Washing Wounds Quickly: Pressure washing wounds are more serious than many people realise.
 You need to treat them quickly.
 They might look innocent, but they could require treatment.
 Some people have faced amputation or disability after serious wounds from pressure washers.
 If in doubt, have a medical professional check the wound.

 6. Follow Safety Instructions: It may not seem ‘cool’ to read the safety instructions.
 But it’s smart.
 Take a few minutes to read the instructions for your pressure washer.
 A few minutes of reading today can prevent hours of headaches in the future.
 Some pressure washers also require specific solutions or pressure ratings to avoid damage.